andymeneely/victory-point-salad/docs/RULES.md

   Real gamers know how to shop for the best deals.
 </div>

-During setup, deal out 3 Specials to each player face-down.
+During setup, deal out 3 Starters to each player face-down.
 Select a card to start with in your hand and pass the rest to your left.
 Continue in this fashion until all of the drafted cards are selected.
 Then, do the same with 3 Resources to each player.

 Lunchbreak Variant
 ==================